open-web3-stack/XCQ/rfcs/add-xcq-to-fellowship.md

 ### XCQ Program API

 Since the PolkaVM program API only supports several numeric types when crossing the guest/host boundaries, we need to pass pointers to support custom data types.
 However, pointer operations like moving and reading the correct size of bytes are error-prone.
-Therefore, we provide some macros to allow the developers define their custom data types.
+Therefore, we provide some macros to allow the developers to define their custom data types.
-Additionally, we also cover some boilerplates in the macro such as defining panic handlers, checking the call definition in query program matches the definition of the extensions expose.
+Additionally, we also cover some boilerplates in the macro such as defining panic handlers and checking the call definition in the query program matches the definition of the extensions exposed.

 **Example**:
 The following XCQ program sums up the balances of several accounts and calculates the percent of the total supply that the sum accounts for.